 - As of 2017, daily entry fee in Miguasha National Park is $8.50 per day.
-Childre below 18 can enjoy free admission.
-There are also annual parks network card in Quebec for $76.50 for adults and free for children under 18.
+Children below 18 can enjoy free admission.
+There is also an annual parks network card in Quebec for $76.50 for adults and free for children under 18.
 This is the ideal option for those who want to visit other national parks in Quebec for an unlimited time within a 12-month period.
 An annual park card is available at a lower price of $42.50 for adults, for those who want to get unlimited access to a single park within a 12-month period.

 View the complete list of UNESCO World Heritage Sites in Canada.